ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 5. Stop once you've arrived at the page saying no slots are available
 ![](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/blob/master/img/Amazon%20fresh%20checkout%20page.png)

 6. Click “Notify Me” button on the tool and turn up the volume of your PC or Phone (if using app on Phone).
-This minimizes the checkout window and refreshes every ~10 seconds in the background
+This minimizes the checkout window and keeps checking in the background
  ![](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/blob/master/img/Application%20home%20page.png)

-7. Once a slot is available the tool will send notification verbally and on app of an open slot
+7. Once a slot is available the tool will send notification verbally and on app

    <img src="https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19/blob/master/img/Push%20Me%20app%20notification.png" height=500>

-8. Once you're notified, quickly select a slot and finish checking out (on the same browser) because available slots are snagged almost instantly
+8. Once you're notified, quickly select a slot and finish checking out (on the same browser)